Ethics and Technology in 2025: What’s Fresh and What’s Familiar

 Presenters

-Associate Professor The George Washington University Center for Rehabilitation Counseling Research and Education (CRCRE)
+Associate Professor of Counseling The George Washington University Center for Rehabilitation Counseling Research and Education (CRCRE)

 Phone: (804) 794-6667